ascrnet/Joy2Bplus/README.md

 ### Sega megadrive gamepad

-One of the easiest gamepad to adapt is the 3-button gamepad from sega megadrive.
+One of the easiest gamepad to adapt is the 3-button gamepad from Sega Mega Drive.

 ![megadrive](img/gpadmega.jpg)